Post Covid-19 – How smoking hot is Miami housing market?

 The Miami metropolitan area is the 7th largest metropolitan area in the United States and the 72nd largest metropolitan area in the world.
 The metropolitan area includes the City of Miami (the financial and cultural core of the metropolis), Miami-Dade, Broward, and Palm Beach counties which are the first, second, and third most populous counties in Florida.

 In May 2020, Miami-Fort Lauderdale-West Palm Beach MSA (Broward, Miami-Dade, and Palm Beach counties) experienced a 48.0% y-o-y drop in sales of single-family homes.
 The median sales prices increased by 2.1% to $372,500.
 Year-to-Date sales dropped by -2.9%.
-According to the national real estate brokerage Redfin, the Miami metro area had about an 8-month supply of homes for sale as of June 2020, which was higher than the most other metros in the United States.
+According to the national real estate brokerage Redfin, the Miami metro area had about an 8-month supply of homes for sale as of June 2020, which was higher than most other metros in the United States.

 It is a general trend that in the buyers’ market, homes tend to stay longer on the market which makes sellers more conscious about their properties.
-Due to which, sellers usually lower down their property prices to attract potential buyers.
+Due to this, sellers usually lower down their property prices to attract potential buyers.
 The entire South Florida housing market — and Miami in particular — saw a decline in sales due to the COVID-19 pandemic.

 However, the mortgage rates dropped which made real estate experts foresee a positive future for the Miami housing market.
 In June 2020, the Miami Association of Realtors said that they expect an increase in sales in the coming months, due to lower mortgage rates and an influx of investors fled from high-tax states.